daverona/docker-rdkit/README.md

 ## Copy

-If you cannot use this image as your base image and still want to use it, you can copy RDKit in this image as follows.
+To use this image without making it as base image, follow the next steps.

-To copy RDKit in this image, *prepend* the following to your `Dockerfile`, set `RDKIT_VERSION` properly:
+Place the following to your `Dockerfile` *before* base image `FROM` command, set `RDKIT_VERSION` properly:

 ```dockerfile